chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

  - link permanence, allows you to reference data portal links in publication with guarantee that the link will always be there
  - sharing of private datasets with collaborators
  - easy for readers to explore your dataset (with no extra work on your side - goodbye shiny!)
- - accesibility of your dataset through many of the popular single cell toolchains
+ - accesibility of your dataset through many of the popular single cell toolchains (link to an instance of the cellxgene explorer app)

 ## General data requirements
 - count matrix (required (expcept certain assays))